The department awards master’s and doctoral degrees. We graduate approximately 50 Master’s students and 25 PhDs per year.

 This is our sole doctorate degree.
 All of our doctoral students are fully funded through fellowships, teaching assistantships and research assistantships.Get an AERO PhD

-This ME is an interdisciplinary degree with Climate and Space Sciences and Engineering.
-It is designed to give students real-world expertise in space mission systems engineering.Get a ME in Space Engineering
+This MEng is an interdisciplinary degree with Climate and Space Sciences and Engineering.
+It is designed to give students real-world expertise in space mission systems engineering.Get a MEng in Space Engineering

 The department offers the opportunity for Sequential Undergraduate/Graduate study (SUGS) , leading to the MSE degree.Go straight from undergrad to graduate school »

 Our graduate students perform cutting-edge research in aerospace engineering-related subjects.
 A combination of fundamental and applied research topics is a hallmark of our graduate program.
 In recent years our research has been additionally complemented by new efforts that are addressing engineering systems and applications research.
 These extend well beyond the traditional boundaries of aerospace engineering sciences and include such contemporary topics as energy usage, environmental sustainability, homeland defense, autonomous systems, and large-scale computing.